 Professional development, such as attending training or a conference, cannot be counted towards mentorship hours.
 Discussions and/or activities related to professional development are eligible for mentorship hours.
 Professional development activities can be tracked under the 40 hours of required yearly professional development for social worker registration.

 - Candidates must normally begin the CMP within 6 months of becoming registered as a Social Worker Candidate.

 - Candidates must seek the approval of Executive Director/Registrar of their mentor selection.

 - Candidates and mentors collaboratively write the objectives in the learning agreement.
 Learning objectives must be signed off by your mentor and approved by the Executive Director/Registrar before proceeding with the candidacy process.
 Once your learning agreement is submitted, your mentor and the Executive Director/Registrar will provide comments, questions, and/or approval).

 - Candidates are responsible for tracking their practice hours on a monthly basis.
 Candidates can count all paid hours that fall within the social worker scope of practice.
 In addition, 500 hours can be tracked from a volunteer role; if the position falls within the social worker scope of practice.

 - Candidates must normally complete the 2500 hours within a 5-year period.

-Candidates are rewarded by learning from the practice wisdom of experienced social workers and through scheduled opportunity to reflect on one’s practice in the midst of often hectic schedules/workplaces.
+Candidates are rewarded by learning from the practice wisdom of experienced social workers, and benefit from scheduled opportunities to reflect on one’s practice in the midst of often hectic schedules/workplaces.